 Fox Foods by Season

-But rabbits are easy prey for a fox since rabbits are essentially defenseless.
-Wild rabbits have speed at their disposal, so if they’re quick and lucky, a wild rabbit might escape a hunting fox.
-The rabbit in your backyard is protected by its enclosure, but given enough time, a fox could make it past those defenses and have an open pass to attack your pet.
+But rabbits are easy prey for a fox because they are essentially defenseless, especially when they’re trapped in a hutch a fox gains access to.
+Wild rabbits have speed at their disposal, though, so if they’re quick and lucky, a wild rabbit might escape a hunting fox.
+The rabbit in your backyard is protected by their enclosure, but given enough time, a fox could make it past those defenses and have an open pass to attack your pet.